 The waterfront area has been revamped in recent years, with a bunch of really modern buildings going up alongside some of the older ones.
-They're building a big promenade that will eventually let you walk for kilometers, seeing some of Oslo's top sights along the way.
+The Harbour Promenade allows you to walk for kilometers, seeing some of Oslo's top sights along the way.

 Oslo's City Hall doesn't look all that special from outside, but inside it's covered in murals and a beautiful marble floor sourced entirely from within Norway.

 Oslo has a TON of cool museums – we're talking really unique museums that you won't find anywhere else in the world.
 And several of these museums are located close to one another on an peninsula called Bygdøy that you can reach via boat from central Oslo.